 A divorce could be one of the most stressful times of your life.
-But it doesn’t have to be that way.
+However, it doesn’t have to be that way.
 Through a collaborative divorce, the two spouses work with their own attorneys.
-They work together to create an agreement allowing both parties to start their lives over through a fair divorce resolution without the cost in time, energy, money, anger and grief that can come with a heated, confrontational divorce.
-Most Indiana divorce disputes are resolved through an agreement, not a trial, and a collaborative divorce gives the parties a path of least resistance to an agreement.
+Most Indiana divorce disputes are resolved through an agreement, not a trial, and a collaborative divorce gives the parties the path of least resistance to an agreement.

 The Indiana Collaborative Divorce Process

 You and your spouse meet separately with your own attorney, and the four of you meet regularly to work out your differences.
 Other professionals may be involved, including child custody specialists and accountants whose goals are to help you resolve your differences without litigation.

 This is going to be the best way to ensure that you and your partner can split ways without a huge fight and without a great deal of disagreement that can drag out the process and make it more difficult.

 Usually, both spouses and their attorneys sign an agreement that the attorneys will withdraw from the case if it must go to court because the issues can’t be resolved.
 This helps to ensure that you and your former partner understand the limits of the process and that you can have a goal in mind from the first time you sit down for arbitration.